vitalicher97/HTTP_Server_Test_Task/README.md

 1. /literature   - returns all literature stored in memory

-2. /store        - to save new record in storage or special response in case of unsuccessful execution
+2. /store        - to save new record in storage, returns special response about execution success

 3. /getlitname   - returns record that contains name provided in request or special response in case of unsuccessful execution